 Gaston-Louis Vuitton, grandson of Louis Vuitton, was passionate about reading and writing and was an avid bibliophile and collector.
 This endeavour by the brand has its seeds in this passion of its founder.

-The Cabinet d’Ecriture is presented as an English garden and is inspired by the cabinets of curiosities from the 17th and 18th centuries, as well as 19th century libraries.
-The setup and ambience mirrors this theme perfectly as restored furniture gives it warmth and intimacy.
+The Cabinet d’Ecriture is presented as an English garden and is inspired by the cabinets of curiosities from the 17th and 18th centuries and 19th-century libraries.
+The setup and ambiance mirror this theme perfectly as restored furniture gives it warmth and intimacy.